Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves contact details for a specific entity (RZ AI Labs / Amit Raz) and lists the fields (email, phone, LinkedIn, X, location).
-It distinguishes from siblings like get_overview or list_services by focusing on contact info.
+The description clearly states the tool retrieves contact details for a specific entity (RZ AI Labs / Amit Raz) and lists the specific data fields (email, phone, LinkedIn, X, location).
+The verb 'Get' and resource 'contact details and profiles' are explicit and distinguish it from sibling tools like get_overview, list_services, and list_workshops.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.